 It really is a beautiful place, both inside and out and there is a huge courtyard at the back which is perfect on a warm evening.
 The menu changes regularly and features organic fruit and vegetables grown on the owner’s farm, as well as lots of other delicious local produce.

 On the final day of your weekend in the Clare Valley, make your way to the gorgeous little town of Mintaro, about 25 minutes drive from Clare.
 The whole town is listed as a State Heritage Area in South Australia and is full of gorgeous old stone buildings.
 Nearby is Martindale Hall, a Georgian-style mansion with an Italian influence, built in 1879-1880.
 It seems like being transported to Britain, rather than something I expected to see in Australia, and feels very Downton Abbey – in fact, it’s said to be a miniature version of Chatsworth House.
 The mansion is now a living museum where you can discover its history, along with information about the people who lived there.

 Head back towards Clare for lunch at Slate Restaurant at Pikes Wines.
 Considered one of the best restaurants in Clare Valley, Slate has a Modern Australian menu with French, British and Japanese influences.
 Dishes are made with locally grown produce, including vegetables, fruit and herbs grown on the property.

-While you’re here you can also enjoy a wine and beer tasting, as Pikes also brew craft beer as well as making wine.
+While you’re here you can also enjoy wine and beer tasting, as Pikes also brew craft beer as well as making wine.
 The Pike family moved over from Dorset in the UK and began making soft drinks and beer in 1886.
-The beers are now made by sixth generation family member Alister Pike.
+The beers are now made by sixth-generation family member Alister Pike.

 After lunch, make your way back to Adelaide for your flight home.
 If you have time on the way back, take a detour to Lake Bumbunga.
 If you’re lucky, the lake will be pink, as it changes colour from white and blue, depending on the salinity of the water.